KomputeProject/kompute/docs/overview/build-system.rst

    * - -DKOMPUTE_OPT_BUILD_PYTHON=ON
      - Enable if you want to build python bindings.
    * - -DKOMPUTE_OPT_LOG_LEVEL="Trace"
      - Internally we use spdlog for logging.
 The log level used can be changed here.
+Possible values: 'Trace', 'Debug', 'Info', 'Warn', 'Error', 'Critical', 'Off', 'Default'.
+If set to 'Off' spdlog will be deactivated completely.
+If set to 'Default', the log level will be set to 'Info' for release builds and 'Debug' else.
    * - -DKOMPUTE_OPT_ANDROID_BUILD=ON
      - Enable android compilation flags required.
    * - -DKOMPUTE_OPT_DISABLE_VK_DEBUG_LAYERS=ON